pazany-capital/.github/profile/README.md

 6. Ask for a review from engineering team
 7. If a reviewer asks for a change - go back to step 2
 8. Merge

+### Repositories

+If you're creating a repository, let's discuss the name :) A bad beginning makes a bad ending.